timiskhakov/BetterSharePointClient/readme.md

 # BetterSharePointClient

-A small library to retrieve data from SharePoint 2016 lists.
+A small library to manipulate SharePoint 2016 data.

 ## Usage